+- O This also includes Nonprofit organizations acting as a Fiscal Sponsor for a forprofit company or other organization that does not have its own 501(c)(3) tax determination status. - Organizations and projects that are based outside of the United States - Projects that utilize contractors or vendors outside of the United States

+Research

+Rehabilitative Therapy

-- Grants awarded directly to individuals - For-Profit Companies - Only Nonprofit Organizations, Municipalities, and Tribal Entities may apply for funding - Organizations and projects that are based outside of the United States. - Projects that utilize contractors or vendors outside of the United States. - Research - Rehabilitative Therapy - However, programs that assist people living with paralysis to participate in exercise opportunities are allowable. - Programs that use physical or operational therapists to work directly with persons with paralysis is considered part of rehabilitative therapy. - Exercise opportunities that are facilitated by someone who, for example, has a bachelor's degree in exercise science or is a certified fitness instructor would be an allowable expense.
+- O However, programs that assist people living with paralysis to participate in exercise opportunities are allowable. - Programs that use physical or occupational therapists to work directly with persons with paralysis is considered part of rehabilitative therapy. - Exercise opportunities that are facilitated by someone who, for example, has a bachelor's degree in exercise science or is a certified fitness instructor would be an allowable expense.